-In order to provide students with fundamental knowledge in areas unique to arts management, students will take at least 18 units of coursework from the following specialization course list.
+To provide students with fundamental knowledge in areas unique to arts management, students will take at least 18 units of coursework from the specialization course list.
 The remaining 12 units may be taken from the specialization list or from the Management and Leadership specialization course list.